 \item The analytical self-gravitating model of \citet{2023MNRAS.522..477W} reproduces the delayed winding of our model qualitatively, supporting the conclusion that self-gravity plays a central role in shaping the evolution of phase spirals.

-\item In the $N$-body model, the amount of the self-gravity-induced delay is on the order of $3\text{--}4$ times the vertical epicycle period ($2\pi/\nu)$.
-If we assume that phase mixing is delayed on the same order in the MW, the time lag in the solar neighbourhood is estimated to be $\sim 0.3$~Gyr.
-Combining this with the winding time of the observed phase spiral ($\sim$0.3--0.9~Gyr), the inferred elapsed time since the excitation of the bending mode increases to $\sim$0.6--1.2~Gyr.
-Although substantial variations and uncertainties remain, this revised estimate aligns better with the timing of Sgr's previous pericentre passage, supporting the hypothesis that Sgr triggered the observed phase spiral. \end{enumerate} We propose a practical correction for the dynamical clock model of the phase spiral: $t_\mathrm{elapsed} \approx t_\mathrm{fit} + \Delta t$, where $t_\mathrm{fit}$ is the winding time inferred from kinematic analysis and $\Delta t$ accounts for the non-winding phase caused by self-gravity.
-Future work should explore how this time lag depends on the dynamical properties of the Galactic disc, and assess the applicability of this correction using $N$-body models under varying conditions.
-Incorporating self-gravity is essential for robustly tracing the dynamical history of the MW.
+\item In the $N$-body model, the amount of the self-gravity-induced delay is about three to four times the vertical epicycle period ($2\pi/\nu)$.
+When we assume that phase mixing is delayed on the same order in the MW, the time lag in the solar neighbourhood is estimated to be $\sim 0.3$~Gyr.
+When this is combined with the winding time of the observed phase spiral ($\sim$0.3--0.9~Gyr), the inferred elapsed time since the excitation of the bending mode increases to $\sim$0.6--1.2~Gyr.
+Although substantial variations and uncertainties remain, this revised estimate agrees better with the timing of the previous pericentric passage of Sgr and supports the hypothesis that Sgr triggered the observed phase spiral. \end{enumerate} We proposed a practical correction for the dynamical clock model of the phase spiral: $t_\mathrm{elapsed} \approx t_\mathrm{fit} + \Delta t$, where $t_\mathrm{fit}$ is the winding time inferred from kinematic analysis, and $\Delta t$ accounts for the non-winding phase caused by self-gravity.
+Future work should explore how this time lag depends on the dynamical properties of the Galactic disc and assess the applicability of this correction using $N$-body models under varying conditions.
+It is essential to incorporate self-gravity for robustly tracing the dynamical history of the MW.